-Once a case has reached this point, it has now completely exhausted the NHS Complaints Procedure.
+Once a case has reached this point, it has now completely exhausted the NHS Complaints Procedure, and can no longer be supported Healthwatch Tameside.
 The only remaining option if you are unhappy would be to submit your case for Judicial Review.
 This is a legal process and is beyond our expertise.
 You would need to seek the advice of a solicitor for this.
 A complaint cannot progress to Judicial Review without first appealing the decision of the PHSO through the review team.